vovavasylyna/Vasylyna/posts/simplicity.md

-# On simplicity, minimalism and stress
+# On simplicity & stress

 As I strive for a more simple life, I'm learning that minimalism isn't just about tidying up my place and organizing my possessions.
 It's a journey that starts from the inside and goes way beyond decluttering.